Authorization Controller API

 Galileo also sends event messages according to the type of STIP transaction:

 • STPA: auth_stip_advice — Mastercard or Visa approval or denial.
 The STIPA parameter must be enabled.
-If is_stip_denial: Y, then the transaction was denied and no Auth API webhook was sent.
+If is_stip_denial: Y, then the transaction was denied and no Auth API message was sent.

 • BAUT: auth — Visa approvals.
 No STIP information is provided with this message.

 • STPD: auth_stip_info — Mastercard or Visa non-financial STIP transactions, which do not affect the available balance.
 The STIPD parameter must be enabled.
-An Auth API webhook is not sent for these transactions.
+An Auth API message is not sent for these transactions.

-Galileo not responding is only one reason why networks perform STIP.
-To indicate why they performed stand-in processing, Visa and Mastercard networks send a reason code in the advice notification.
+To indicate why they performed stand-in processing, Visa and Mastercard send an advice reason code in the advice notification.
 Galileo forwards this reason code in these fields:

 • stip_info — In the STPD: auth_stip_info event message